Residence Requirements & Community Standards Code / Residence Life Handbook

 Terry Keller, Ph.D.

-VP Academic Affairs LH 132
+Senior Vice President for Academic Affairs and Provost, LH 132

-POLICIES ON DRUGS AND ALCOHOL
+POLICIES ON DRUGS AND ALCOHOL USE

 The unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees, either on the property of Lourdes University or as part of any of its activities is prohibited.
 Any such possession, use, or distribution, as governed by Federal, State of Ohio, or Sylvania laws by a student or employee of Lourdes University is liable to disciplinary action by the University which may range from reprimand to expulsion (for students), or termination of employment (for employees).